ZachNagengast/SoCoGa/README.md

 ``pip install requests``

-Install dropbox on the device (you may need to reboot at this point):
+Install dropbox on the device (you may need to reboot after this point):

 ``pip install dropbox``

 Finally, setup the socoga.py script:

-Using your preferred method, setup the socoga.py script to run continuously at a set interval on your device, I've found 3 seconds works just fine.
+Using your preferred method, the socoga.py script should run continuously at a set interval on your device, I've found 3 second intervals works just fine.

-Create your config file (or just hardcode it into the script):
+Create your config file from he template (or just hard-code your token into the script):

 ``cp config.txt.example config.txt``

 ``sudo nano config.txt``

-Replace **[dropbox-token]** with your generated dropbox token found above.
+Replace **[dropbox-token]** with your generated dropbox token you created above.
 ```
 [socoga config]
 dropbox-token = [dropbox-token]
 platform = sonos
 ```
-Make sure your `configFilePath` in socoga.py is pointing to the correct location for config.txt as well.
+Confirm that your `configFilePath` in socoga.py is pointing to the absolute location for config.txt as well.

+``configFilePath = '/home/homeassistant/.homeassistant/SoCoGa/config.txt'``

 At this point, if you chose to use [Home Assistant](https://home-assistant.io), you can can setup an automation by following the [install instructions here](https://home-assistant.io/getting-started/), then cloning this repo into the main /.homeassisant/ directory, and lastly adding the following automation to your configuration.yaml file: